Bangai-O Spirits

-Bangai-O Spirits is an action game for the Nintendo DS, and the sequel to Bangai-O which was released on the Nintendo 64 and Dreamcast.
+Bangai-O Spirits is a shoot 'em up for the Nintendo DS, and the sequel to Bangai-O which was released on the Nintendo 64 and Dreamcast.
+A sequel, Bangai-O HD: Missile Fury, was released in 2011.

 Bangai-O Spirits is a side-scrolling shooting game with free-scrolling levels that extend horizontally and vertically.
 The player controls a robot with the ability to fly, but is still affected by gravity.
 He has seven weapons to choose from, and can perform melee attacks using a baseball bat or sword.

 The game has 160 levels, and features a level editor to create more.
 Edited levels can be encoded in a sound that can be recorded with a computer and shared between players.
 This technology was inspired by the datacasettes used by some older computers, including the Sharp X1 on which Matsumoto learned to program.

 Plot

 Bangai-O Spirits has very little story line, and is not part of the same continuity as the previous game.
 The two new pilots are called Masato (boy) and Ruri (girl).
 The campaign mode is limited to a brief set of tutorial stages.

 Upon completing all of the stages under "Treasure's Best" in free mode, a brief cutscene will play, with one of the characters saying, "We're only here because the fanboys would throw a fit on the internet if the game didn't have an ending."